yogoo/Analytics/core/components/Analytics/docs/readme.txt

 Author: Jérôme Perrin <hello@jeromeperrin.com>
 --------------------

-Analytics is a utility tool for MODX Revolution that will embed Google Universal Analytics (analytics.js) and/or Google Analytics (ga.js) on your website's pages.
-It will ignore traffic from users logged into the manager by default and from any other context(s) you set.
-The default tracking code templates can be replaced by your own.
+Analytics is a utility tool for MODX Revolution to embed Google Universal Analytics (analytics.js) and/or Google Analytics (ga.js) on your website's pages while ignoring traffic from set contexts and logged-in users.
+By default it will ignore traffic from users logged into the manager.

+You can also overwrite the tracking code templates.

 Basic example calls:
 [[!Analytics? &webPropertyID=`UA-XXXXX-Y`]]